Programme

 Prof. Priscilla LEUNG Mei–fun, GBS JP, Education Panel Chairman, Legislative Council Speakers

-- Prof. Xu-hong QUAN, President, East China Normal University (China)
+- Prof. Xu-hong QIAN, President, East China Normal University (China)

-- Dr. Cary ANDERSON, Vice Chancellor, Wenzhou–Kean University (China)
+- Dr. Cary ANDERSON, Executive Vice-Chancellor, Wenzhou–Kean University (China)

-- Prof. Rajesh SHARMA, Associate Professor, Royal Melbourne Institute of Technology (Australia)
+- Dr. Rajesh SHARMA, Associate Professor, Royal Melbourne Institute of Technology (Australia)

 - Prof. Jun HU, President, University of Electronic Science and Technology of China (China)